wrr/drop/README.md

 alice@zax:~/project$ drop run bash
 ```

-The created environment gets its own writeable home dir with selected
+The created environment gets its own writable home dir with selected
 files and dirs from your original home available in read-only mode.
 By
 default the environment has access to your current working directory
-in read-write mode:
+in read-write mode, with the exception of the `.git` subdirectory,
+which is read-only:

 ```console
 (drop)alice@zax:~/project$ file ~/.bashrc